Skip to content

 Error propagation

 Once an error is created it is normally propagated by all the formulas.
-So if cell C3 evaluates to #ERROR! then the formula =SQRT(C3) will return #ERROR!.
+So if cell C3 evaluates to #ERROR!, then the formula =SQRT(C3) will return #ERROR!.

 Some functions also expect an error as an argument like ERROR.TYPE and will not propagate the error.